Man accusing 'X-Men' director of sex abuse sues more Hollywood execs

 Egan's mother cried throughout the half-hour news conference, saying she tried to help her son contact the FBI and Los Angeles police department 14 years ago to report the abuses.

 "It's not about money.
-It's about disarming these pedophiles who use their wealth and power to escape justice," she said.
+It's about disarming these paedophiles who use their wealth and power to escape justice," she said.

 Ancier, 56, previously held roles as a top programmer at Fox and NBC, rising the ranks to become president of NBC Entertainment, according to film website IMDB.com.
 He has overseen and developed programs such as "The Cosby Show," "Ricki Lake" and "Home Improvement."